-Often combined with water for green cleaning, such as in this recipe for an aromatherapy all-purpose vinegar spray, the ratio of water to vinegar may vary depending on the cleaning task at hand.
+Often combined with water for cleaning, such as an aromatherapy all-purpose vinegar spray, the ratio of water to vinegar may vary depending on the cleaning task at hand.
 For example, pure vinegar might be needed to clean heavy mildew stains on tile or disinfect a cutting board, whereas a simple 50/50 solution of vinegar will work for general everyday cleaning.

-Other ingredients, such as citrus juices, may be added to vinegar to amplify its cleaning abilities, such as is done in this recipe for "Clean Everything Lemon Lime Vinegar Spray."
+Other ingredients, such as citrus juices, may be added to vinegar to amplify its cleaning abilities, such as lemon and lime.

 Because it’s natural and biodegradable, it’s a good choice when doing outdoor cleaning such as car washing, wiping down patio furniture, cleaning exterior windows, etc.